House History and Local History Resources

-The city of Webster Groves has many houses that have stood for a hundred years or more.
-The Library often gets inquiries from residents looking into the history of their home, so we have compiled the following list of resources available from the Library that such researchers may find useful.
+People know Webster Groves for its houses that have stood for a hundred years and more.
+The Library often receives inquiries from residents looking into the history of their home, so we have compiled the following list of resources available mostly online.
 Also, feel free to contact the Reference Librarian, John Egel, by email at jegel@wgpl.org to set an appointment for one-on-one help researching your home’s history.

 City of Webster Groves building permits and property tax records, digitized from the microfilm held by the Library.
 The building permits run from the first year they were issued in 1908 to 1996.
 Real estate tax records cover the full period the City of Webster Groves kept its own records: from incorporation in 1896 to 1947.

 • Index to building permits.
 To assist with locating specific building permits, we have created a searchable index to them.
-This is a work in progress, currently covering permits from 1908 through 1930. *RECENTLY UPDATED*
+This is a work in progress, currently covering permits from 1908 through 1935. *RECENTLY UPDATED to 1935*

 Hodgdon’s Directory of the City of Webster Groves, 1907 and 1908-1909